Writing Skills

 How long should practice sessions be for opinion writing?

-For children aged three to six, keep practice sessions between five and fifteen minutes.
+For children aged three to six, limit practice sessions to five to fifteen minutes.
 Short, focused sessions are more effective than longer ones, and you can always do multiple sessions throughout the day.

 Do I need special materials for because?